 Despite the green light from HM Government to get back to work,there is a lot of uncertainty about how business can open up again.
 What is clear though, is that what was business as normal is no longer acceptable.
 Even the term the ‘new normal’ can’t be any clearer- businesses have to change.
 Part of that change means more restrictive access control.

-This blog provides information on how you can implement additional access control measures into your business so you can get back to work as safely as possible, we are also running a series of seminars to help business get back to work.
+This blog provides information on how you can implement additional access control measures into your business so you can get back to work as safely as possible, we are also offering support to help business get back to work.
 Details can be find here.

 You should display prominent signs to let people know that they are entering your area and direct them to the correct entry point.
 You should also remind customers and staff of their responsibilities while they are within your business.
 You can also display signs to inform people of restricted or no-go areas, and locations where they can seek further help.
 Prominently displayed signs will convey that you are on control of your space.